Makerbot Replicator Custom Slicing Profile

 Click "Generate GCode" and make sure that your slicing profile is selected.

 Then enter your print settings.

 Object infill: 8%

 Number of Shells: 2

 Before you print click the "gcode" tab.

 [T0 uses right extruder, T1 uses left extruder]

 Liked ByView All

 Makerbot Replicator Custom Slicing Profile by emhughes is licensed under the Creative Commons - Attribution - Share Alike license.

-We're sure emhughes would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure emhughes would love to see what you've printed.
+Please document your print and share a Make with the community.